 2. Credit card cash advances

-Credit cards, when used responsibly, can be useful tools in the event of an emergency.
+Credit cards, when used responsibly, can be useful tools in an emergency.
 Many credit cards offer a cash advance feature that lets you access cash conveniently from an ATM or bank branch.
 How much cash you can borrow is limited by either a percentage of your card’s limit or a set maximum amount.

 3. Payday loans

 This kind of emergency loan is generally considered predatory because it charges exorbitant interest rates.
 According to the Consumer Financial Protection Bureau, payday loans typically charge interest as high as 400 percent.
 Furthermore, borrowers often cannot repay what’s owed by the due date, leading to excessive lender fees, multiple overdraft charges on your bank account and an even deeper debt hole.

 4. Title loans

 Who this is best for: Consumers who want to borrow small amounts and can repay their loans within a month.
-A title loan might be an option for borrowers who can’t access other types of emergency loans, but it should be considered a last resort.
+A title loan might be an option for borrowers who can’t access other types of emergency loans, but it should be considered only as a last resort.

-1. Home equity loan or home equity line of credit (HELOC)
+5. Home equity loan or home equity line of credit (HELOC)

 If you’ve built up enough equity in your home, you might be eligible for a home equity loan or home equity line of credit (HELOC).
 Based on your home’s appraised value and how much you have left on your first mortgage, you may be able to borrow thousands of dollars.